Project

 Call of Papers - International Journal of AI in Education

-Added by Sottilare, Robert about 8 years ago
+Added by Sottilare, Robert over 8 years ago

 Hi GIFT users... below is an exciting opportunity for you to contribute to a special issue of the International Journal of AI in Education (AIED), a top-notch journal.